 Lost city of Dhanushkodi – The town left in ruins by a cyclone, 1964

 The state that houses the four holiest places for Hindus – Chardham Yatra is a Himalayan gem.
 Though it has amazing hiking trails with frozen lakes and waterfalls like Swargarohini, foreign tourists tend to ignore this and hit only Rishikesh – which has become a hub of spiritual scammers.
-Snow leopards and bears, tiger reserves like Jim Corbett, Ganga riverside towns like Haridwar must be on your list when you come to Uttarakhand.
+Snow leopards and bears, tiger reserves like Jim Corbett, and Ganga riverside towns like Haridwar must be on your list when you come to Uttarakhand.

 The best places in Uttarakhand are – Badrinath, Auli and hiking trails like Kedar Kantha trail, Hemkund Sahib, Nanda Devi and Valley of flowers.

 With the highest number of tigers in India, this state is a must on your priority list if you are a wildlife enthusiast.
-Along with national parks, Narmada riverside town, Places, temples and palace towns in this state itself can be your 20 days itinerary.
+Along with national parks, Narmada riverside town, Places, temples and palace towns in this state can be your 20 days itinerary.

 The best place in MP is- Maheshwar fort by the riverside, Gwalior fort with its cyan and turquoise tiles, Orcha with its palaces, and Bandhavgarh national park.